jundalisay/superblist/content/en/research/pythagoras/fragments/theages.md

 Similarly, the hot and the cold, the moist and the dry, being harmoniously mingled together, health 237 is produced, and disease destroyed.

-But when anger, and desire are co-harmonized, the vices and the [other] passions are extirpated, and the virtues and manners are ingenerated.
-Deliberate choice however, in beautiful conduct, is the greatest peculiarity of the virtue of manners.
-For it is possible to use reason and power without virtue; but it is not possible to use deliberate choice without it.
-For deliberate choice indicates the dignity of manners.
+But when anger, and desire are co-harmonized:
+- the vices and the other passions are extirpated, and
+- the virtues and manners are ingenerated.

+Deliberate choice however is the greatest peculiarity of the virtue of manners.

+For it is possible to use reason and power without virtue.
+- But it is not possible to use deliberate choice without it, because deliberate choice indicates the dignity of manners.

 Hence also, the reasoning power subduing by force anger and desire, produces continence and endurance.

-And again, when the reasoning power is violently dethroned by the irrational parts, then incontinence and effeminacy are produced.
+Again, when the reasoning power is violently dethroned by the irrational parts, then incontinence and effeminacy are produced.
 Such dispositions however, of the soul as these, are half-perfect virtues, and half-perfect vices.

-For the reasoning power of the soul is [according to its natural subsistence] in a healthy, but the irrational parts are in a diseased condition.
-And so far indeed, as anger and desire are governed and led by the rational part of the soul, continence and endurance become virtues; but so far as this is effected by violence, and not voluntarily, they become vices.
+The reasoning power of the soul is [according to its natural subsistence] in a healthy, but the irrational parts are in a diseased condition.

+Anger and desire are governed and led by the rational part of the soul, continence and endurance become virtues; but so far as this is effected by violence, and not voluntarily, they become vices.
 For it is necessary that virtue should perform such things as are fit, not with pain, but with pleasure.

 So far as anger and desire govern the reasoning power, effeminacy and incontinence are produced, which are certain vices.
 But so far, as they gratify the passions with pain, knowing that they are erroneous, 238 in consequence of the eye of the soul being sane,—so far as this is the case, they are not vices.